ant-design/ant-design-mobile/src/components/search-bar/index.en.md

 | showCancelButton | Whether to display the cancel button on the right side of the search input | `boolean \| ((focus: boolean, value: string) => boolean)` | `false` |
 | value | Input value | `string` | - |

+In addition, the following native attributes are supported: `onCompositionStart` `onCompositionEnd`

 ### CSS Variables

 | Name                | Description              | Default                 |